eclipse-archived/ceylon-ide-eclipse/README.md

 _This method implies some **additional complexity**, and is only useful if you want to debug the Ceylon IDE plugin._

 **_Prelimiary remark_**: Now, parts of the Ceylon IDE project itself are written in Ceylon.
-Thus, in order to develop the Ceylon IDE plugin, you must have a previous version of the plugin installed in your main Eclipse (preferably build with Maven, or downloaded from the update site).
+Thus, in order to develop the Ceylon IDE plugin, you must have a previous version of the plugin installed in your main Eclipse (preferably built with Maven, or downloaded from the update site).

 1. Make sure that `ant` (latest version) can be run on the command line.